 If you have ever thought that broccolini is baby broccoli, you are not alone.

-The broccolini inherits its florets from the broccoli, although less compact and its stalks from the gai lan which is crunchy and delightful.
+The broccolini inherits its florets from the broccoli, although less compact and its stalks from the gai lan, which is crunchy and delightful.
+So delicious in our Broccolini Salad with Mushrooms as well.

 There are many ways to eat broccolini.
-You can shave them raw, steam, blanch, boil, roast and for this recipe, grilled.
+You can shave them raw, steam, blanch, boil, roast and like this recipe, grilled.
 Grilled broccolini gives the vegetable lovely charred notes while still crunchy.

 What is Pearl Barley?